 If the client is indicted for other co-occurring crimes along with federal tax fraud and evasion, it is not likely a prosecutor will decline a case.
 In these circumstances, the attorneys on the defense are probably best not to pursue a pre-indictment conference.

-A solid federal defense presented by attorneys to the prosecutor, pre-indictment, involves a strong legal argument based on facts.
+A solid federal defense presented by attorneys to the prosecutor, pre-indictment, involves a strong legal argument based on facts under federal crimes.
 The argument presented by the attorneys for the defense will depend on the goal.
 For instance, is the attorney attempting to persuade the prosecutor to throw out the case completely or pursue lesser charges, such as a misdemeanor instead of a felony.
 The same analogy may be applied when attorneys present a defense in a trial, much will depend on the goal.

 Frequently Asked Questions